thezerobit/py_md_docs/db/files/01_intro.md

     y = x * 2 # now y has the value 60

 Variables can hold any kind of value and can be changed.

+Remember that Python executes commands sequentially from top to bottom.
+Here is a short program that calculates interest:

+    # interest.py
+    interest_rate = 0.05
+    starting_amount = 1000.0
+    interest_made = starting_amount * interest_rate
+    total_amount = starting_amount + interest_made

+    print("You made this much interest: $", interest_made)
+    print("This is the total amount: $", total_amount)

+The first line of the program is a comment, signified by the hash symbol (#) at the beginning of the line and is ignored.
+I used to show the name of the file.
+The next line assigns the numerical value 0.05 to the variable *interest_rate*.
+The line after that assigns the numerical value 1000.0 to the variable *starting_amount*.
+The following line first multiplies the value stored in the *interest_rate* variable with the value stored in the *starting_amount* variable.
+The resulting value is then assigned to a new variable called *interest_made*.
+After that, *starting_amount* and *interest_made* are added together and the resulting value assigned to the variable *total_amount*.

+After the calculations, there is a blank line which is ignored by Python.
+Empty lines may be used to break up different parts of a program.
+In this case, there is a blank line between the lines of code that calculate the interest and the lines of code which print out the result.

+The two lines that start with "print" just print out some information for the user.
+This is what the output of running this program:

+    You made this much interest: $ 50.0
+    This is the total amount: $ 1050.0

+**Exercise 7:** Write a small Python program called *hours.py* that calculates the number of hours you spend sleeping every week.